voucherifyio/commerce-tools-integration/README.md

 If you found a bug or want to suggest a new feature, please file a Github issue.

 ## Changelog
+- 2022-08-24 `v4.1.0`
+    - added handling free shipping codes
+    - new `customField` definition added
+    - compatible with previews version but required to run `npm run config` command to proper set new `customField`
 - 2022-08-19 `v4.0.0`
     - verion not compatible due to changes in a way how `Custom Line Item` with discount is handled
     - added possibility to set coupon text in in order summary depending on the language which customer use